OAI/oascomply/README.md

 This repository contains the OpenAPI Compliance Project, the first piece of which is the OpenAPI Specification Compliance Parser.

+The `oascomply` command-line tool takes an API description, as a single document or as several documents linked by JSON References (`$ref`) and indicates whether or not it is syntactically and semantically valid.
+It can optionally serialize an RDF graph of the parsed API description to `stdout` in any format supported by `rdflib`, as well as a custom format intended to be more human-readable.

+The `oas30-schema` command-line tool is an OAS 3.0-specific JSON Schema implementation, based on the `jschon` implementation.

+## Status

 The OAS Compliance Parser is expected to reach 1.0 status by late 2023.
 The current status of the project is [pre-Milestone 1](https://tinyurl.com/4kth84k8).